shlienlab/raccoon/docs/classification.rst

   output = obj.membership

-The k-NN run requires the dataset do be predicted, the original dataset used to build the clusters, their membership table (as output by :code:`recursive_clustering`) and the path to the reference folder (:code:`raccoon_data`) containing the trained maps.
-It also takes an output folder for logging purposes, a debugging mode switch and a gpu switch.
+The k-NN run requires the dataset to be predicted, the original dataset used to build the clusters, their membership table (as output by :code:`recursive_clustering`) and the path to the reference folder (:code:`raccoon_data`) containing the trained maps.
+It also takes an output folder for logging purposes, a debugging mode switch and a GPU switch.

 The output is in the same one-hot-encoded matrix format (rows as samples, columns classes) as the recursive clustering output table.